-The idea that women are ‘acting out of character’ when asking for equality comes from a long tradition of functionalist thinking.
+The idea that women are ‘acting out of character’ when demanding equality, comes from a long tradition of functionalist thinking.
 This discourse suggests that if a woman is not ready to fulfill her ‘natural’ responsibilities as a mother she should not become one.
 Therefore, women leaving the domestic setting to perform paid work or continue studies is seen as a betrayal of what should be their instincts for ‘caring.’
 This discourse that claims the existence of ‘natural’ roles reinforces the thought that she is doing something ‘wrong’, while mistakenly leading the spouse who ‘allows’ this, to believe that he is being kind and ‘supportive’ of gender equality.
 Unfortunately, being ‘supportive’ of women spending more time out the house is not something men associate with work that will be left undone, because let us not forget, that domestic work is not perceived as real work by society.
-Curiously enough, patriarchal gender order discourse fails to mention that for parents living together, having a child, is often a joint decision.
+Furthermore, patriarchal gender order discourse fails to mention that for parents living together, having a child, is often a joint decision.
 So why should a joint decision lead to a double standard such as making a distinction between caring and working?
-There is no biologic evidence indicating that women or men are naturals at specific tasks, and that is precisely what work is, merely tasks done with a purpose.
-These type of misconceptions continue to perpetuate gender inequality and keeps people in unhealthy gender stereotypes.
+As a matter of fact, before the rise of the industrial era where work hours were performed outside the domestic realm, the division of labor in the household was based on opportunity cost.
+Every member of the family participated in tasks that had to do with tending animals, cleaning chores and work for hire.
+They based the tasks on how good family members were at getting things done, not necessarily on their gender.There is no biologic evidence indicating that women or men are naturals at specific tasks, and that is precisely what work is, merely tasks done with a purpose.
+These type of misconceptions continue to perpetuate gender inequality and keeps people in unhealthy gender stereotypes even creating tension between spouses who develop unhealthy expectations about each other.
 It prevents partners from communicating their real needs, it hurts families prospects of healthy relationships and puts men in the uncomfortable position of suppressing their feelings and replicating certain unhealthy habits (behaving like ‘real men’) in order to maintain their position of privilege in society.